SpaceEzhik/Text-2-SQL/readme.md

 queries before they reach the main language model, which generates SQL queries from natural language input.

-To achieve the goals of the project, a training [dataset](./guardian/dataset.csv) consisting of 1,200 samples was created in accordance with database specifics.
+To achieve the goals of the project, a training [dataset](./guardian/dataset.csv) consisting of 1,200 samples was created, tailored to the database specifics.
 The dataset includes 600 examples of relevant queries and 600 examples of irrelevant queries.
 Each query was manually annotated for the binary classification task, where each query is labeled as either relevant or irrelevant (classes 1 and 0, respectively).